-In 2014, Patrick was elected by his Council peers to serve as the Weymouth Town Council President.
-One of his first actions as Council President created a Mental Health and Substance Abuse Committee that researched and implemented best practices in the fight against the opioid epidemic.
-He also spearheaded the SouthField (now known as Union Point) redevelopment project, transforming an abandoned Naval Air Base into a fast-growing community with 4,000 homes and 8 million square feet of commercial development.
+Soon after his first election, Patrick was appointed Chairman of the Public Safety Committee, where he was able to advocate for police and fire personnel and championed an ordinance that increased public safety and technology to help monitor sex offenders.
+In 2014, Patrick was elected by his Council peers, including Democrats, Independents, and Republicans, to serve as the Weymouth Town Council President.
+One of his first actions as Council President was to create a Mental Health and Substance Use Committee that researched and implemented best practices in the fight against the opioid epidemic.

-In 2007, State Senator Bob Hedlund brought Patrick onboard to serve as his Legislative Director at the State House.
+In 2007, then-State Senator Bob Hedlund brought Patrick onboard to serve as his Legislative Director at the State House.
 As Legislative Director, he authored all of the Senator's bills, developed policy initiatives, worked on important statewide and district-specific issues, and assisted constituents in need.
-He crisscrossed the district countless times in this capacity for over 8 years and developed a deep understanding of the concerns and needs of all 8 individual communities that make up the Plymouth and Norfolk Senate district.
+He crisscrossed the district countless times in this capacity for over 8 years and developed a deep understanding of the concerns and needs of each of the communities that make up the Plymouth and Norfolk Senate district.